sematext/docs/docs/synthetics/ci-cd-integration.md

 ### Vercel

-Configure [GitHub Action](#github-actions) to run the monitor on deployment event.
-If the Vercel project repository is GitHub, the action will be automatically triggered on PR or production deployment.
+Configure a [GitHub Action](#github-actions) to run the monitor on a deployment event.
+If the Vercel project repository is on GitHub, the action will be automatically triggered on a PR or production deployment.

 ### Netlify

-Configure [GitHub Action](#github-actions) to run the monitor on deployment event.
-If the Netlify project repository is GitHub, the action will be automatically triggered on production deployment.
+Configure a [GitHub Action](#github-actions) to run the monitor on a deployment event.
+If the Netlify project repository is on GitHub, the action will be automatically triggered on a production deployment.